Xenecraft/Xene-FTP-Backup-Electron/readme.md

 ToDos:
 -----
+* Better clearer naming for everything
+* Manage the specific file settings (Write/Encode/Save a file)
+* Separate log extractor into a new file/utility
+* Create tests for functionality
+* Reasses Electron Page Stylings
+* Include consideration for cronjob
+* Fix bug with log extract and end of files
 * Periodically delete other nights based on the frequency of backups
-* Include consideration for cronjob
 * Actual Windows installer
-* Fix bug with log extract and end of files

 Extra Notes:
 ----